 A nurse and/or a home health aide will remain in the patient’s home environment for eight to 24 hours per day.
 Continuous care is a short-term level of care reevaluated every 24 hours.
 Symptoms requiring 24/7 care: unrelieved pain, severe nausea and vomiting, severe shortness of breath, anxiety or panic attacks.

 Some patients have short-term, uncontrollable symptoms so severe they cannot get adequate treatment at home.
 With inpatient care, nurses are available around the clock to administer medications, treatments, and emotional support to make the patient more comfortable.
 Symptoms requiring inpatient care are the same as those requiring continuous care.
-This can be provided at Faith’s T. Boone Pickens Hospice and Palliative Care Center or in the hospital where the patient is receiving care.
+This can be provided at Faith’s T. Boone Pickens Hospice Care Center or in the hospital where the patient is receiving care.

 This is a benefit providing 4 nights and 5 days of care for the patient.
 If a patient’s family needs temporary care for numerous reasons, they may request respite care.
 A patient would be temporarily admitted to an inpatient facility to give the family a needed break for respite.

-For various reasons, a patient can be admitted or moved into Faith’s inpatient center, the T. Boone Pickens Hospice and Palliative Care Center.
+For various reasons, a patient can be admitted or moved into Faith’s inpatient center, the T. Boone Pickens Hospice Care Center.
 Costs for routine hospice care are typically covered by various government entities, including Medicare, Medicaid, healthcare programs sponsored by the Veterans Administration and private medical insurance, but the room and board is private pay when admitted as residential care.

 Other factors that distinguish Faith Presbyterian Hospice are how we personalize care according to an individual’s particular condition, along with additional, integrated therapies not required by Medicare, but which are employed by our care team.